-In the next leg, let’s focus on how organizations and managers can gather and collect feedback from employees to facilitate an open culture.
+In the next leg, let’s focus on how you can effectively gather feedback from employees to facilitate an open culture.

-Floating regular surveys is a way to gauge employee sentiment.
-From pulse to annual, managers can explore different ways and questions to understand what employees feel.
+You can float regular surveys to gauge employee sentiment.
+From pulse to annual, you can explore different ways and questions to understand what employees feel.

-In the last section of the best practices, let’s quickly explore how to benefit from feedback gathered from employees.
+In the last section of the best practices, let’s quickly explore how you can benefit from the feedback gathered from employees.

-Ensure that you really listen to the employment feedback and don’t take it as a mere tick in the box.
+Ensure that you really listen to the employee feedback and don’t take it as a mere tick in the box.
 Try to understand the concern and make mental or physical notes.